PhytaDev/Phyta/README.md

 # Phyta
 A fully moddable 2D garden-defense engine

 Phyta is an open-source framework for building lane-based defense games.
 Inspired by classic titles like Plants vs. Zombies, Phyta is designed to be mod-friendly and scriptable from the ground up.
+Completely free from proprietary assets or restrictions.

 ## Current Status

-- Planning / prototyping phase
+- **Stage**: Planning & prototyping

-- Core engine not yet implemented
+**Engine**: Not yet implemented
-- No gameplay or assets yet
+**Gameplay**: None
+**Assets**: None/Prototyping

-## Goal
+## Goals

-Create a lightweight, fully moddable engine where anyone can define custom entities, projectiles, levels, and rules via scripts and configs.
+- Provide an open foundation for PvZ-style gameplay.
+- Support runtime modding (define entities, projectiles, rules)
+- Keep the engine lightweight, readable, and extensible
+- Encourage a community-driven ecosystem of mods and forks

 ## Contributing

-Ideas, feedback, or discussion are welcome!
-No code contributions yet — stay tuned.
+We’re still laying the groundwork.
+Ideas, design discussions, and feature suggestions are very welcome.
+Code contributions will open once the prototype core is ready.

 ## License